5 Top Time-Lapse Tips you Need to Know

 From the crafting of giant sand sculptures to the creation of huge buildings, we have time-lapsed numerous projects, both manned and unmanned.

-In this blog, we would like to share with you our professional time-lapse tips that we’ve gathered over the years on the various projects we’ve delivered.
+In this blog, we would like to share with you the professional time-lapse tips that we’ve gathered over the years on the various projects we’ve delivered.

 Video by LA Media ‘2016 Time-Lapse Showreel’